mozilla-services/docs/source/aitc/apis-1.0.rst

 **200 OK**

+    The request was processed successfully, and the server is returning useful information in the response body.

+**204 Not Content**

-    The request was processed successfully.
+    The request was processed successfully, and the server has no useful data to return in the response body.

 **304 Not Modified**